Web3-Club/Trable/README.md

 3. We will pop a signature request that prompts users to sign a transtraction from parachain to karura chain
 4. After the signature, we will send tokens to wormhole.
 In our code, the routeWormhole will achieve this.
 5. After send the  token, router will be listening and waiting for VAA.
 After fetch it, the router interact with wormhole core contract。
-6. At the final step, user will sign a transaction with MetaMask that redeems the token on the target EVM chain.
+6. At the final step, user will sign a transaction with Wallet （like MetaMask） that redeems the token on the target EVM chain.

 #### cross chain code analyze
 Most of token transfer on Trable is `parachain -> EVM`, Thus we mainly use wormhole proctool.